simphotonics/quote_buffer/README.md

 ## Examples

-The examples located in the folder [example] show how to use the class [QuoteBuffer] to simplify the generation of string literals whose content is enclosed by escaped quotation marks.
-One of the programs demonstrates how to use [QuoteBuffer] in the context of code generation.
+The example located in the folder [example] shows how to use the extension [QuoteBuffer] to simplify the generation of string literals whose content is enclosed by escaped quotation marks.

 ## Features and bugs